Skip to content

 Photo: Annie Spratt on Unsplash.

 As the Earth gets warmer, climate change impacts get more obvious and dangerous.
 The window of opportunity to limit global heating is closing fast, but it can still be done.
-Implementing climate actions is critical now.
+Hence, implementing climate actions is critical now.
 A final IPCC report offers key insights on the current state of climate change, where we’re heading, and what we can do now.

 Climate Change Impacts